tylercrompton/companio/README.md

 - [ext-fileinfo][ext-fileinfo]
 - [Vagrant][vagrant]

-ext-fileinfo should come preinstalled with PHP.
+ext-fileinfo should already be included with your PHP installation.
 However, it's not enabled by default on Windows.

 Technically, Vagrant isn't required, so if you feel compelled to avoid it, then you're of course welcome to run this application without it.
 However, the installation instructions assume that you will use it, so you'll need to significantly deviate from the instructions if that's not the case.